 Essays should be organized in a form similar to that of articles published in Libraries: Culture, History, and Society, with footnotes, spelling and punctuation conforming to the latest edition of the Chicago Manual of Style.
 Papers should not exceed thirty-five typewritten, double-spaced pages (plus footnotes and bibliography).

 Submissions and Selection

 Applicants must submit their manuscripts electronically.
-The name and other information identifying the author should appear only on a separate cover letter.
-Applications must be received by February 1, 2020.
-The application deadline is firm and any submissions received after the deadline will not be forwarded to the committee.
-Receipt will be confirmed within four business days.
+The application deadline (TBD) is firm and any submissions received after the deadline will not be forwarded to the committee.

 Please upload your manuscripts electronically via the web form.

 Interested applicants can direct inquiries to Stacy Hisle, Winsor Award Committee Chair; please use "LHRT Winsor Award" in the subject line.